-In Washington, you must meet the following five (5) requirements to be able to vacate your misdemeanor conviction: (These requirements can be found in RCW 9.96.060)
+In Washington, you must meet the following six (6) requirements to be able to vacate your misdemeanor conviction: (These requirements can be found in RCW 9.96.060).

 1. You completed the terms of your misdemeanor sentence

 This means, obviously, that you served any required jail time and successfully completed probation.
 But you also must have paid your fines and other court costs.

 (Note that you do not have to pay off your fines to vacate a felony conviction.
 Ironically, this can make vacating a misdemeanor conviction even harder than vacating a felony conviction).

 2. There are no pending criminal charges against you

 You cannot have any pending charges against you in any jurisdiction.

 This means Washington, any other state, or any other state or federal court.

 Traffic infractions and civil lawsuits don't count.
 Only a criminal charge will prevent you from filing a motion to vacate your criminal conviction.